survive-the-century/survive-the-century/book/text/chapter_undermine-grassroots-rebellion-war.md

 ---
-title:
+title: "Undermine grassroots rebellion (war)"
-style:
+style: chapter
 conflict:
 decade:
 economy:
-temperature:
+temperature: 1.7
 ---

-## Undermine grassroots rebellion (war)

 The EU and US claim that the protests are being stirred up and funded by the Chinese government in an attempt to undermine their democracies.
+{:.leader-sentence}

 They claim that it’s all being triggered by a targeted disinformation campaign on the hottest new social network: Spldge.

 Funny… China, which is seeing protests of its own, claims the same thing.